-Comment No. Source of Date Comment Comment Response Comment Received Date Sent By Requested Response LRTP Change Resulti MPO Notice of 11/9/2020 Public Comment Period - 11/9/20 Private citizen Bowen Broock broockies@gmail.com Em nail Y Concerned that 2045 CFP is not addressing upcoming congestion (seasonal and potential new developments) at Wiggins Pass and Vanderbilt Drive Dear Mr. Broock, Thank you for your review and comments on the MPO's Draft 2045 LRTP.
-The upcoming congestion on Vanderbilt Dr, Wiggins Pass and US41 from Immokalee north to Bonita Beach Road actually received a good amount of discussion during the development of the 2045 LRTP.
-A major component of the LRTP update is to estimate future traffic by modeling different traffic scenarios using a traffic demand model.
-These models simulate responses people make about how to travel, given various possible network configurations and capacities of roadways and transit service.
-The Florida Department of Transportation (FDOT) ran the traffic model for the 2045 LRTP update.
-None of the model runs indicated significant congestion at Wiggins Pass and Vanderbilt Road.
-Project #76 on the Needs list of projects (mistakenly labeled as #29 on Figure 4-9 of the Draft LRTP) includes widening Vanderbilt Drive from 2 to 4 lanes from Immokalee Road to Woods Edge Pkwy (which includes the intersection at Wiggins Pass).
-This project was modeled for the LRTP update; however, no benefit to the network was realized.
-The model shows that both roadways were operating under capacity.
-Because there are limited funds, and minimal benefits, Project #76 did not make it to the Cost Feasible list of projects.
-However, it will remain on the Needs list of projects.
-The LRTP is updated every 5 years and the next update will reevaluate Project #76 for both the Needs and Cost Feasible list of projects at that time.
-I'd like to point out that Project #60, which includes the intersection at Wiggins Pass and US 41, is on the Cost Feasible list of projects which may help overall congestion in the area.
-It's important to note that the Collier County Growth Management Plan policy is to maintain roadways at a level of service (LOS) standard "D" or "E" measured during the peak hour and based on traffic experienced for 10 months of the year with peak seasonal and tourist months of February and March omitted (LOS is from A to F, with LOS A Indicating no congestio
+Comment No. Comment Co Date omment leceived - Response Sent By Agency Name1 Name 2 Address/Contact Info Requested informatio n?
+(Y/N) MPO Notice of 11, /9/2020 f Private citizen Bowen Broock broockies@gmail.com Email Concerned that 2045 CFP is not addressing upcoming congestion (seasonal and potential new Dear Mr. Broock, Public developments) at Wiggins Pass and Vanderbilt Drive Thank you for your review and comments on the MPO's Dra Comment from Immokalee north to Bonita Beach Road actually receiv Period - 11/9/20 A major component of the LRTP update is to estimate futur models simulate responses people make about how to trav 11/9/20 transit service.
+The Florida Department of Transportation (F indicated significant congestion at Wiggins Pass and Vander Project #76 on the Needs list of projects (mistakenly labele to 4 lanes from Immokalee Road to Woods Edge Pkwy (whi update; however, no benefit to the network was realized.
+T Because there are limited funds, and minimal benefits, Proj on the Needs list of projects.
+The LRTP is updated every 5 y Feasible lists of projects at that time.
+I'd like to point out th Cost Feasible list of projects which may help overall conges It's important to note that the Collier County Growth Mana or "E" measured during the peak hour and based on traffic February and March omitted (LOS is from A to F, with LOS A transportation network is planned.
+We unfortunately only l Area needs and have to direct funds towards significant tra Thank you again for taking the time to reach out to us and that we have received additional comments from the public a compilation that we will share with the Board along with As I noted in an earlier response to your email, the MPO Bo are welcome to attend the meeting in-person or via ZOOM additional information on how to participate in the meeting